 Where should I keep this medicine?

-- Keep the medicine in the fridge.
-Make sure that the medicine does not freeze.
+- Keep the medicine in a fridge and protect it from light.
+Make sure that it does not freeze.

 - Make sure that children cannot see or reach the medicine.

 - Keep the medicine in the container it came in.